oracle/weblogic-monitoring-exporter/README.md

 - `wls_scrape_duration_seconds` reports the time required to do the scrape
 - `wls_scrape_cpu_seconds` reports the CPU time used during the scrape

+## Configuration

+The exporter uses `localhost` to access the REST API, so that needs not to be disabled.

 ## Copyright

- Copyright (c) 2017-2018 Oracle and/or its affiliates.
+ Copyright (c) 2017, 2019, Oracle and/or its affiliates.
 All rights reserved.